Originally the rheostat knob showed a 'P' symbol - AHH5368:

 General view of a printed-circuit rheostat (from a previous car) showing the two spades for each terminal in a 'U' shape:

-Internal view of the rheostat showing multiple printed circuit tracks of varying thickness and length, and heat damage at the bottom 'X' near the point of maximum current and brightness.
-The lowest wiper 'A' is feeding input current to the inner ring of track.
-The upper wiper 'B' - shown near the minimum brightness position - runs across a series of pads with tracks that loop to the adjacent pads.
-Each loop has a different length and resistance of track, the upper pads with long, thin tracks of relatively high resistance, getting shorter and thicker as you go round in an anti-clockwise direction, to end at the wider pad bottom right.
-When the upper wiper is on that wider pad the lamps are at maximum brightness:
+Internal view of the rheostat showing multiple printed circuit tracks of varying thickness and length.
+The lowest wiper 'A' is feeding input current to the inner ring of the tracks (the direction of current flow is not important I just use 'input' and 'output' for clarity).
+The upper wiper 'B' - shown near the minimum brightness position - is the output and runs across a series of pads with tracks that loop to the adjacent pads, going back to the input ring.
+Each loop has a different length and resistance of track, the upper pads with long, thin tracks of relatively high resistance at the 'dim' end, getting shorter and thicker i.e. less resistance as you go round in an anti-clockwise direction brightening the lamps, to end at the wide pad bottom right.
+At the minimum end all the tracks are in series with each other, and when the upper wiper is on that wider pad the rheostat is effectively bypassed and the lamps are at full brightness.
+There is an 'empty' pad just the right of wiper 'B' i.e. no tracks, and in this position the panel lights are off altogether i.e. at the 'dim' end (some rheostats have the 'off' position at the bright end):

-All mine (two other cars as well as two MGBs all failed ) have been the above printed-circuit type but most people say theirs are wire-wound as here which have a completely different appearance.
+All mine (two MGBs, two non-MGB all failed when they came to me) have been the above printed-circuit type but most people say theirs are wire-wound as here which have a completely different appearance.
 Less susceptible to burning out, may suffer from a poor connection between the wiper and the winding, but can be cleaned.
 The base on these is insulated either white ceramic as here or blue plastic, with visible windings through the ventilation slots, and the spade pairs are rotated through 90 degrees.
 This type are usually stiffer to rotate, and have a 'scratchy' sound and feel compared to the printed-circuit type:

 Inside of a fuel gauge case showing the 'duck-egg blue' paint, which tends to make the yellow light from a low-wattage incandescent bulb whiter: